lambduli/detour/README.md

 It is still in the stage of prototyping.

-It supports exactly first-order predicate logic with custom definitions for terms and propositions.
+It somewhat supports a mix of a subset of second-order propositional and first-order predicate logic with custom definitions for terms and propositions.

 ## Syntax